Reviews You Can Rely On

 Comfort and Mobility

-We note small features, like a microfleece patch at the chin or soft fabric where the hood rests on your brow, which are appreciated touches that feel nicer.
-We also considered the ease of use of each feature, comparing cinch cords for the hood and how easy to access and adjust they were.
-Some jackets add larger fabric pull tabs to the zipper — rather than small pieces of cord — to ease operating with cold fingers or gloves.
+If a jacket isn't comfortable, you probably won't wear it, no matter what other features it has.
+In the comfort portion of this metric, we consider the small features that make a given product more enjoyable to wear and the feel of the interior material.
+We note small features like a microsuede patch at the chin or soft fabric where the hood rests on the brow, which are design inclusions that create a nicer wearing experience.
+We also consider the ease of use of each feature, comparing cinch cords for the hood and how easy to access and adjust they are.
+Some jackets add larger fabric pull tabs to the zipper — rather than small pieces of cord — to make them easier to adjust with cold fingers or gloves.

-The model with the best range of motion was the ultra-stretchy Rab Kinetic 2.0.
-It is just one of many new models that are part of the fresh new wave of stretchier, waterproof shells.
-While the number of stretch models continues to grow, the Kinetic is the stretchiest shell we have ever seen and offers nearly restriction-free movement.
-The only thing worth noting about this model is its ultra-slim fit for more technical pursuits.
+The models with the best range of motion are the ultra-stretchy Rab Kinetic Alpine 2.0 and the Outdoor Research Foray Super Stretch.
+Though the number of stretch models continues to grow, the Kinetic Alpine is the stretchiest we have ever seen and offers nearly restriction-free movement.
+The only thing worth noting is that it has a slimmer fit aimed at more technical pursuits.
 Those who want to add more than one thin layer underneath should consider sizing up.
+With a larger fit and huge vents, the Super Stretch is a great option for a wide variety of activities and layering configurations.

 Features